Caster: Coding a Topology

 Caster makes it easier to search for and use modules when building a Terraform configuration.

 Caster supports modules created as GitLab projects that are visible to the GitLabToken defined in the API settings with at least one version defined.
-All versions will be shown in Caster when the project is added/refreshed to Caster.
+When adding/refreshing the project to Caster, Caster will show all versions.

-Note: Caster requires that the inputs file and the outputs file be written in JSON (that is,
+Caster requires that the inputs file and the outputs file are written in JSON (that is, variables.tf.json

 ).

-There are three ways that the a module can be added/refreshed to Caster:
+There are three ways to add/refresh a module in Caster:

 -

-Every time that the modules list is requested, Caster API checks for updated modules in the Terraform-Modules group (the group ID is a Caster API setting) or any of its sub-groups.
+For every modules list request, Caster API checks for updated modules in the Terraform-Modules group (the group ID is a Caster API setting) or any of its subgroups.
 If you add a module or version, you may have to refresh your Caster UI browser to see the change.

 -

-Because the Caster UI uses its internal modified date to determine if there are any "new" changes, the Caster dates could get out of sync with the GitLab dates.
+Because the Caster UI uses its internal modified date to determine if there are any new changes, the Caster dates may get out of sync with the GitLab dates.
 In this case, an administrator can force an update of all of the modules.

 -